Utopianer/DOMO-Project/docs/Tutorials/README.md

 Don´t want to setup and run Masternode yourself and also don´t want to pay for hosting in $$$ ?
 Shared hosting might be for you!

+Pro:
+* No Setup
-Pro: No Setup, No monthly hosting fee
+* No monthly hosting fee

+Contra:
-Contra: No control of your coins (trust the provider), Paid in reward shares from masternodes
+* No control of your coins (trust the provider)
+* Paid in reward shares from masternodes

 * [Masternode World](https://masternode-world.com/coininfo?coin=domocoin) - Shared Masternode hosting #1
 * [Monitor](https://discord.gg/tk8hGxx) - Shared Masternode and Staking on discord